 Mature, responsible dorm counselors ensure that dorm life is a positive part of the educational experience.
-Our Av Bayit lives on campus providing guidance, assistance and a listening ear.
+Our Av Bayit lives on campus, providing round the clock guidance, assistance and a listening ear.

 AJ's location in a scenic, tree-lined neighborhood provides a welcome breath of Jerusalem fresh air.
 We are a short bus ride away from the central bus station and the city center.

-Three meals are served daily, cooked fresh on premises.
+Three hot meals are served daily, cooked fresh on premises.
 There is a special breakfast menu on Rosh Chodesh with bagels, spreads, puddings and rogelach, as well as a delicious Shabbat menu of the highest quality.
 Maximum effort is made to accommodate special food needs.
-We have a snack and soda machine, hot and cold water cooler as well as a refrigerator for students use.
+We have a snack and soda machine, hot and cold water cooler as well as refrigerators for students use.

 The Yeshiva spends every second Shabbos together.
 The warm relaxed atmosphere is filled with achdus and inspiration.
-These are often followed by a Melava Malka in the Rebbeims homes.
 Students are free to spend the remaining two Shabbosos of each month with family or friends or to enjoy the warm hospitality of our faculty.
-The Av Bayit is available to assist those who need help in making alternative arrangements.
+Staff members are available to assist those who need help in making alternative arrangements.
 The Yeshiva has a special relationship with the members of the community, many of whom daven with the Yeshiva and invite the students for meals.

 An integral part of the AJ experience is developing a tangible connection with Eretz Yisrael.
 Trips are designed to be educational, fun and inspiring.